Trail-oriented development: Description

 Trail-oriented development is an urban planning approach that integrates trails with nearby residential, commercial, and parks development.
-Trail-oriented development attempts to enhances connectivity, supports local businesses, and creates transitions between trails and adjacent properties through expanded amenities.
-Developments using a trail-oriented development approach may include bike and pedestrian features (such as additional bike parking), design their development to compliment the trail or trail users, focus on serving trail users, or simply focus on providing users transportation options.
+Trail-oriented development attempts to enhance connectivity, support local businesses, and create transitions between trails and adjacent properties through expanded amenities.
+Developments using a trail-oriented development approach may include bike and pedestrian features (such as additional bike parking), designs that complement the trail or trail users, focusing on serving trail users, or simply a focus on providing users transportation options.

 Impacts

 An Urban Land Institute study found that trail-oriented development can have positive health outcomes and support real estate development with an overall positive return on investment.
-A study on the Mon River Trails System found that while trails can stimulate economic growth, they can also drive demand to a level that becomes a barrier for small businesses and suggests proper planning should focus on not just whether a trail will bring economic activity, but on the scale and type of that activity.
+A study on the Mon River Trails System found that while trails can stimulate economic growth, they can also drive demand to a level that becomes a barrier for small businesses.
+The study suggests proper planning should focus on not just whether a trail will bring economic activity, but on the scale and type of the activity.

+A study of the Indianapolis Cultural Trail showed an initial 2008 investment of $63M in the trail network resulted in an increase of approximately $1 billion in assessed property value by 2014, which grew to more than $3 billion in assessed property value by 2026.
+The Atlanta Beltline built starting in 2005 with $1 billion in public and philanthropic financial support, has seen $14 billion in private investment and $23 billion of economic output either directly or through spillover effects.
+The many trail-oriented businesses and residents along the Beltline include approximately 4500 affordable housing units, many market rate units, and approximately 34,000 jobs supported in the area.